dfailing/davidfailing.com/content/post/2021-05-18-kevin-kelly-s-unsolicited-advice/index.md

 tags:
   - advice
 subtitle: ''
-summary: 'Some of my favorite items from Unsolicited Advice posts by Keivn Kelly.'
+summary: 'Some of my favorite items from Unsolicited Advice posts by Kevin Kelly.'
 lastmod: ''
 featured: no
 image: